apache/predictionio/docs/manual/source/demo/textclassification.html.md

 The simplicity of this stage implementation truly exemplifies one of the benefits of using the PredictionIO platform.
 For developers, it is easy to incorporate different classes and tools into the DASE framework so that the process of creating an engine is greatly simplified which helps increase your productivity.
 For data scientists, the load of implementation details you need to worry about is minimized so that you can focus on what is important to you: training a good predictive model.

-The following section explains the class PreparedData, which actually handles the transformation of text documents to feature vectors.
+The following subsection explains the class PreparedData, which actually handles the transformation of text documents to feature vectors.

-### Data Model : Ideas Behind the PreparedData Implementation
+### PreparedData: Text Vectorization and Feature Reduction

-For this Text Classification Engine, the Data Model abstraction is implemented in Prepared Data which takes the parameters td, nMin, nMax, inverseIdfMin, and inverseIdfMax, where td is an object of class TrainingData.
+The Scala class PreparedData which takes the parameters td, nMin, nMax, inverseIdfMin, and inverseIdfMax, where td is an object of class TrainingData.
 The other four parameters are the components of the model n-gram window and inverse i.d.f. window, which will be defined shortly.

 It will be easier to explain the preparation process with an example, so consider the document \\(d\\):